KyongRok/EECS3431_Assignment3/readme.txt

 No external libraries has been used in this project.

 ** Build/MakeFile **
-For linux, go to command line and navigate to directory of the file and type "make" to build the executable file and a execuatable file named raytracer will be produced.
+For linux/Mac OS, go to command line and navigate to directory of the file and type "make" to build the executable file and a execuatable file named raytracer will be produced.

 For Windows